Imprint: Listening Library

 6 Hours and 30 Minutes

-Tags: fantasy, science fiction, young adult, time travel, ya, children's, classic, children, adventure, classics, children's literature, family, juvenile, children's fiction, tesseract, kids, love, space, space travel, magic, science, literature, religion, l'engle, youth, childhood, juvenile fiction, time quartet, time, siblings
+Tags: fantasy, science fiction, young adult, time travel, ya, children's, classic, children, adventure, classics, children's literature, family, juvenile, children's fiction, tesseract, kids, love, space, space travel, magic, science, literature, religion, l'engle, youth, childhood, juvenile fiction, american, time, time quartet

 Madeleine L'Engle's ground-breaking science fiction and fantasy classic, now a major motion picture.
 This audiobook includes an introduction read by the film director Ava DuVernay, a foreword read by the author, and an afterword read by Madeleine L’Engle’s granddaughter Charlotte Jones Voiklis.